jorgego11/aiopslabs/docs/integration.md

 * `Sampling rate`: Don't change it.

+* `JSON processing option`: Don't change it.

+* Click on the `Test connection` button and confirm you get *Test succeeded*

 Click on the `Next` button.

 * `Field mapping`: Use the mapping shown below instead of the default mapping provided on the ELK integration.
-Make sure you see the `Valid JSON configuration` message after that:
+Make sure you see the *Valid JSON configuration* message after that:

 ```
 {